codio-content/Javascript_Maze-Decomposition_and_abstractions_-arrays/.guides/content/Overview-18a7.md

 An array is the final major piece in the basic coding armoury.
-In this Unit we will be pulling everything together and we'll be prepared to do some real coding.
+In this Unit we'll be pulling everything together and we'll be prepared to do some real coding.

 ## Real World Analogy
 A simple analogy is a row of 100 houses along one side of a street.
 Each house is numbered from 1 to 100.
 Inside the house there live a certain number of people.